onthebusiness/harelang.org/content/tutorials/introduction.md

       systems) at `/usr/src/hare/stdlib`, and third-party modules are installed at `/usr/src/hare/third-party`, both of which are configured in your `HAREPATH` by default.
-We recommend that you make liberal use of these resources in your work&nbsp;&mdash; don't hesitiate to read the source code for your dependencies.
+We recommend that you make liberal use of these resources in your work&nbsp;&mdash; don't hesitate to read the source code for your dependencies.

       These are the basics&nbsp;&mdash; enough to get started with real-world